rigaux/sql/supports/sql/calcul.rst

                 and s.idVoyageur =v.idVoyageur
                 and lieu != 'Corse')

+             select l.nom
+            from Logement as l
+            where not exists (select ''
+                from Activité as a
+                where l.code = a.codeLogement
+                and a.codeActivité='Piscine')

             select v.prénom, v.nom
             from Voyageur as v
             where not exists (select ''
                   from Séjour as s
                   where  s.idVoyageur =v.idVoyageur)

+           select l.nom
+            from Logement as l
+            where not exists (select ''
+                  from Séjour as s
+                  where  l.code =s.codeLogement)

+           select v.prénom, v.nom
+            from Voyageur as v
+            where not exists (select ''
+                  from Séjour as s, Activité as a where  s.idVoyageur =v.idVoyageur
+                  and s.codeLogement=a.codeLopement
+                  and a.codeActivité='Plongée')

+         select v.nom as nomVoyageur, l.nom as nomLogement from Voyageur as v, Logement as l where not exists (select ''
+                  from Séjour as s
+                  where s.codeLogement = l.code
+                  and  s.idVoyageur =v.idVoyageur)

+          select l.nom
+          from Logement as l
+          where not exists (select *
+                  from Voyageur as v
+                  where  not exists (
+                    select * from Séjour as s
+                    where s.idVoyageur =v.idVoyageur
+                    and s.codeLogement=l.codeLopement
+                  )

 ***************************************
 Atelier: requêtes sur la base des films